 Similarly, you can use invoices to track pledges, and the sales receipts can be entered in the column of donations.
 Together, you’d find these options on separate menu lists under the non-profit menu list.
-Once you get the hang of it, you can allocate expenses across multiple programs, acquire the right reports, post expenses, and income by the fund, and manage donors and grants.
+Once you get the hang of it, you can allocate expenses across multiple programs, acquire the right reports, post expenses and income by the fund, and manage donors and grants.

 Financial reporting for non-profit organizations is different from standard reporting.
 With QuickBooks Non-Profit, you can generate the following specific reports easily:

-- The Donor/Grants Reports shows you a summary of the total amount donated by each donor and how it was spent.
+- The Donor/Grants Reports show you a summary of the total amount donated by each donor and how it was spent.
 You can also filter out the reports to view each donor’s individual contribution and expense account.

 - The Donor Contribution Summary also shows the total donated funds.
 However, you can filter out this data in terms of the time period and the customer type.

 - The Biggest Donor Report shows the total funds, with the biggest contributor at the top of the list.

 - The Budget vs. Actual by Donors Report compares the number of funds donated by each donor with what you budgeted for a certain time period.

 - The Statement of Financial Position is quite similar to a standard balance sheet.
 This is generated to tell an outside party how the non-profit organization is doing in terms of its financial health.
 This is especially important because most donors are interested in this report before granting funds.